Aerospace & Aviation

 - One cutting-edge project, involving faculty and students from NAU’s engineering and chemistry departments, focuses on a way to add an electrical-storage component to carbon-fiber-based composite materials.
 These composites, which are lightweight yet strong enough to withstand harsh loading conditions, are being used in high-performance applications in many industries—from medical devices and sporting equipment to aerospace components for use in manufacturing airplane tails, wings, fuselages, propellers, and heat shields.

 - Another groundbreaking NAU project is focused on the modeling of magnetic-shape memory alloys (MSMAs) under complex loading conditions.
 Successfully developing a model will allow engineers to design MSMA-based power harvesters, actuators or sensors.
 This collaborative project within NAU’s mechanical engineering department involves both theoretical and practical breakthroughs.
+Research currently conducted on smart materials and their applications significantly impact the A&D industry.

 Embry-Riddle Aeronautical University